 - 1/2 cup unsalted butter - melted and cooled

-- 2 tablespoons bourbon — or whiskey or additional 1 1/2 teaspoons pure vanilla extract
+- 2 tablespoons whiskey - such as bourbon, or rum, or additional 1 1/2 teaspoons pure vanilla extract

 - 1 teaspoon lemon zest - (from about 1 small lemon)